AnthonyAmanse/kitura-kubernetes/README.md

 # Links

 * [Kitura](https://www.kitura.io/): A powerful server-side Swift web framework.
+* [Swift-Kuery-ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM): An ORM (Object Relational Mapping) library built for Swift.
+Using it allows you to simplify persistence of model objects with your server.
 * [cert-manager](https://cert-manager.readthedocs.io/en/latest/index.html): A native Kubernetes certificate management controller.
 It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault or a simple signing keypair.
 * [Deploy a Core ML model with Watson Visual Recognition](https://developer.ibm.com/code/patterns/deploy-a-core-ml-model-with-watson-visual-recognition): code pattern shows you how to create a Core ML model using Watson Visual Recognition, which is then deployed into an iOS application.